psrearick/customer-dashboard/docs/pillars/architectural-patterns.md

 traditional MVC structure.
 It demonstrates enterprise-grade architectural solutions for complex applications requiring maintainability, testability, and scalability at the team and codebase level.

-**Target Audience:** Senior Laravel developers, technical architects, and team leads working on large, complex applications with multiple developers and evolving business requirements.
+**Target Audience:** Laravel developers, technical architects, and team leads working on large, complex applications with multiple developers and evolving business requirements.

 **Technical Focus:** Implementation of enterprise-grade architectural patterns with measurable improvements in code